Skip to main content

 • Start tracking January / New Year competitions

 For curated UK Christmas competitions across retailers, brands, magazines and social media — all in one place with closing-date reminders — browse Sweepzy.
 Filter by seasonal category, prize type or entry method.
+Not signed up yet?
+Create a free Sweepzy account and your Christmas competition list builds itself.

 Keep reading: